chasinglogic/licensure/README.md

 cargo install licensure
 ```

 Make sure that you have a working Rust environment.
-Instructions for setting
+Instructions for
-one up can be found here: [https://rustup.rs](https://rustup.rs) you can then
+setting one up can be found [on the rustup
-install licensure from source with the following commands:
+website](https://rustup.rs).
+You can then install licensure from
+source with the following commands:

 ```bash
 git clone https://github.com/chasinglogic/licensure